jteijema/ASReview-experimental-models/README.md

 similarity and retrieval tasks in multiple languages.
 Note, max sequence length is 256.

+OneHot: A simple baseline model that uses one-hot encoding for feature extraction.

 FastText: A powerful text representation and classification model, particularly effective for tasks involving large vocabularies and rich text data.
+(Both FE and Classification)

 Word2Vec + DAN (Deep Averaging Network): Combines the Word2Vec embeddings with a Deep Averaging Network for effective text classification.

+Convolutional Neural Network: A deep learning model that uses convolutional and pooling layers to extract features from text data.

+Doc2Vec (120 vector version): A powerful text representation and classification model, particularly effective for tasks involving large vocabularies and rich text data.

 ## Installation